leegao/astcenc_slang/README.md

 ## Ideas:

 1. Full soft decoder with autodiff (done - slow convergence)
-2. [2P] Coordinate descent with gradient descent on partition logits (done - poor stability)
+2. [Done] Coordinate descent with gradient descent on partition logits (done - poor stability)
-3. [2P] Coordinate descent with gradient descent on the color eps (done - good results, ~but trapped in local minimums~)
+3. [Done] Coordinate descent with gradient descent on the color eps (done - good results, ~but trapped in local minimums~)
-4. [3P] Extend to 3P and 4P depending on # of distinct colors, using a combinatorial search of partition seeds (done, viable for 3P)
+4. [Done] Extend to 3P and 4P depending on # of distinct colors, using a combinatorial search of partition seeds (done, viable for 3P)
 5. ~Use RANSAC to select partitions, using the inlier count as a statistic to uncover # of distinct color lines~
     * Turns out partition selection isn't the problem, it's astc snapping, and jointly modeling the optimization with that in mind is very hard without resorting to combinatorial search